Saying Sorry in English: Essential Phrases for Perfect English Apologies

 I’m really sorry to hear that you lost your job.
 I’m here for you if you wish to talk about it.

-However, if the context is the death of someone, we usually use the phrase “my condolences.”
+If the context is the death of someone, we usually use these phrases:

 I’m sorry to hear about your father.
 My condolences.
 He must have been a great man.